Categories

 Info Men's Night MGA

-• For this week, all Men’s Night competitors play the Front 9 with our 1-Man Scramble format.
-50% of Front 9 course handicaps will be used to calculate net scores.
+• For this week, all Men’s Night competitors play the Back 9 using 100% of their 18-hole course handicaps converted to Chicago starting points.
 Points Chase points will be awarded to the top one-third of the field.

 • Men’s Night rounds may be played at any time on Thursday with an accompanying MGA member.
 All players play from white tees and Rule of 75 players (age + handicap >= 75) may play golds.
 Please record gross scores for all holes on scorecards with names clearly marked and turn in completed cards to the Pro Shop.